Undiscovered Scotland

 Kingussie had grown significantly by the time the railway arrived in 1863, prompting its transformation into a Highland resort.
 The imposing railway station lies just to the south of the centre of the village.

 Golf came to Kingussie with the launch of an 18 hole course in 1890.
 The moorland course lies to the north of Kingussie around the valley of the River Gynack.
 Continuing the sporting theme, Kingussie is also well known for its links with shinty.
-The governing body for the sport was formed here, and the village's shinty team has enjoyed dramatic success over many years.
+The governing body for the sport was formed here, and the village's shinty team has enjoyed considerable success over many years.

 Kingussie Seen from Ruthven Barracks